dolthub/dolt/docs/faq.md

 > bastard, and I name all my projects after myself.
 First 'Linux',
 > now 'git'."

-We wanted a word that meant "idiot" and started with D for Data.
+We wanted a word meaning "idiot", starting with D for Data, short enough to type on the command line, and not taken in the standard command line lexicon.
 So, dolt.

 ## Why does my connection to the server hang / time out?